-- Loan portfolio diversification: according to the current product strategy, the maximum risk limit of retail product per customer that is provided by Inbank is EUR 40,000. - Low average loan amount.
-As at 31.12.2021, Inbank's average contractual product balance of Inbank's retail product is 741 EUR (2020: 563 EUR). - Continuous monitoring of the quality of the loan portfolio both on the operational level as well as the level of the Management and Supervisory Boards.
+- Loan portfolio diversification: according to the current product strategy, the maximum risk limit of retail product per customer that is provided by Inbank is EUR 60,000. - Low average loan amount.
+As at 31 December 2022, Inbank's average balance of retail product contract in portfolio is 863 EUR (2021: 741 EUR). - Continuous monitoring of the quality of the loan portfolio both on the operational level as well as the level of the Management and Supervisory Boards.

-Inbank does not use credit risk hedging techniques for credit risk management within the meaning of CRR.
+Inbank does not use credit risk mitigation techniques for credit risk management within the meaning of CRR.